With fewer amenities, first class to Hawaii may not be worth it

 Look, everyone loves flying first class, or business class — as my husband calls it, “the pointy part of the plane.”
+But is flying first class to Hawaii worth it?

-But on domestic flights, especially in the US, all first class is not created equal.
+On domestic flights, especially in the US, all first class is not created equal.
 And on many long-haul flights, it can be a disappointing experience, especially on some flights to Hawaii.
 The seats in first class aren’t that much better than coach.

 In addition, many travelers save their miles for dream trips, so there’s a pretty high percentage of free tickets.